A twisted Version of controlled K-Theory: Introduction

-Note that in a general setting cosheaves with values in $\abel$ do not give rise to a derived functor.
+Note that in a general setting cosheaves with values in the category of abelian groups $\abel$ do not give rise to a derived functor.
 In~\cite{Curry2014} is explained that the dual version of sheafification, cosheafification, does not work in general.
+Moreover the category of $C^*$-algebra $\cstar$ is not abelian.